 In 2013, Planning District 23, an additional fuels tax was added at the wholesale level of 2.1 percent.
 During the 2020 Acts of Assembly, legislative action involving adjustments to state and regional motor fuels tax revenues included for HRTAC the conversion of the calculation of gasoline tax revenue from a 2.1 percentage of wholesale cost per gallon to a new rate of 7.6 cents per gallon on gasoline and gasohol (and 7.7 cents per gallon on diesel), subject to an annual adjustment in accordance with the consumer price index beginning July 1, 2021.
+On July 1, 2024, through June 30, 2025, the regional tax per gallon of gasoline and gasohol was 9.0 cents (and 9.1 cents per gallon of diesel).
 These funds were also dedicated to the HRTF.